DarrenBaldwin07/rapid/crates/rapid-ssr/README.md

-> A SSR engine for the experimental version of the Rapid Framework
+> A SSR engine for a experimental fullstack version of the Rapid Framework
 > More coming soon...